ruby/prism/docs/heredocs.md

 ## 4. Lexing the rest of the line

 Once the heredoc has been lexed, the lexer will resume lexing from the `next_start` field.
 Lexing will continue until the next newline character.
 When the next newline character is found, it will check to see if the `heredoc_end` field is set.
 If it is it will skip to that point, unset the field, and continue lexing.

+## Compatibility with Ripper

+The order in which tokens are emitted is different from that of Ripper.
+Ripper emits each token in the file in the order in which it appears.
+YARP instead will emit the tokens that makes the most sense for the lexer, using the process described above.
+Therefore to line things up, `YARP.lex_compat` will shuffle the tokens around to match Ripper's output.